seedstack/website/content/guides/tasks/create-web-application/configuration-and-logging.md

 SLF4J API.

 - An example of LOGBack configuration file can be found under **src/main/resources/logback.xml**.
-- Use the `@Logging` annotation on a field of type of `org.slf4j.Logger` to have SEED inject the logger for the declaring class:
+- Use the `@Logging` annotation on a field of type of `org.slf4j.Logger` to have Seed inject the logger for the declaring class: